 The artist acknowledges the support of the Canada Council for the Arts.

-Photos: Laura Findlay
+Photography: Laura Findlay

 Catherine Telford-Keogh works in sculpture and video.
 She has exhibited nationally and internationally at Galerie Antoine Ertaskiran, Montreal; Seattle Art Museum, Washington; Bronx Museum, NYC; Vox Populi, Pennsylvania; Greenpoint Film Festival, Brooklyn, NYC; and has mounted solo exhibitions at Roberta Palen, Toronto; and Evans Contemporary, Peterborough.
 She holds an MFA in Sculpture from Yale School of Art and an MA in Women, Gender and Sexuality Studies from Yale University; and completed her BA in Fine Arts with a minor in Women’s Studies at the University of Waterloo.
 She lives and works in Toronto.